-A century ago, John D. Rockefeller earned the title as America’s first billionaire.
+A century ago, John D. Rockefeller earned the title of America’s first billionaire.
 The Standard Oil Company titan passed along more than his enormous wealth; he imparted principles on how to minimize risk while growing a business.
 Thus, treasury risk management is a time-tested method of optimizing cash flow.

 The world operates in a different dimension since Rockefeller perfected his cash flow systems.
 Like all other financial aspects of an enterprise, the treasury risk management realm has gone digital.
 Innovative technology empowers those who are tasked with keeping track of money – the fuel that drives the company’s engine – to ensure it complies with regulatory obligations.

 Treasury risk management may be best defined as overseeing a company’s working capital, which includes making strategic plans on the best ways to keep the enterprise solvent.
-This involves monitoring funds to maintain liquidity, and lowering the organization’s financial and operational risks.
+This involves monitoring funds to maintain liquidity and lowering the organization’s financial and operational risks.

 As your company’s treasurer, you have a herculean task: to ensure your organization has an appropriate amount of cash to operate seamlessly.
 Acting as an entrusted steward, you add immense value by managing risk, as well as the collection and disbursement of funds.
 When all financial functions are operating in sync, any potential risks are mitigated.